What is spirometry?

 Spirometry results

 We’ll send your results to one of our specialists for review.
-It’s unlikely that we’ll give you your results immediately afterwards because it’s crucial that your specialist reviews them and provides an accurate diagnosis or follow-up plan.
+It’s unlikely that we will give you your results immediately afterwards because it’s crucial that our specialists reviews them and provides an accurate diagnosis or follow-up plan.

-We’ll review your results by comparing them to a typical result from someone the same age, height and sex as you.
-Then, we can see whether your lungs are working correctly.
+We’ll review your results by comparing them to a typical result from someone of the same age, height and sex as you or your child.
+Then, we can see whether your or their lungs are working correctly.

 Obstructive and restrictive spirometry results

-A spirometry test can also show if the problems in your lungs are obstructive, restrictive or both.
+A spirometry test can show if the problems in your lungs are obstructive, restrictive or both.

-In obstructive airway disease, narrowed airways decrease your ability to breathe out, indicating conditions like COPD and asthma.
+In obstructive airway disease, narrowed airways decrease your ability to breathe out, indicating conditions like asthma or COPD.

 Our team will discuss your results once they’re ready and provide a personalised treatment plan or refer you for further diagnostic tests if necessary.